Long College for Women: Coordinate system

 As with other coordinate women's institutions of the time, such as Pembroke College of Brown University and Newcomb College of Tulane University, students at Long shared most of the resources that were available to Hanover's male students.
 Although the colleges were technically separate in that all women received degrees from Long and all men received degrees from Hanover, the students shared the same campus, faculty, and even classes.

 By the early 1960s, faced with the widespread coeducation movement of the decade, the board of trustees relented and allowed its female graduates to receive diplomas from Hanover instead of Long.
 Women were still not considered full Hanover students, however, and were required to register and attend as Long students.

 Final years

 During the Super Outbreak of April 3, 1974, the Hanover campus was devastated by a tornado.
 With $10 million in damages, the college began to look at ways to save money.
 Due to the need to save money and the rise of coeducation, Long was fully merged into Hanover on November 2, 1978, ending the coordinate college system and making the new single college fully coeducational.

-Alumnae
+Notable people

 A notable alumna of Long College is American-Canadian writer Carol Shields, who was a member of Alpha Delta Pi while at the college.
 Shields used the coordinate college system of Long and Hanover as inspiration in several of her works, especially The Stone Diaries.

+Luella F. McWhirter (1859–1952) served as a trustee of the college.